bugsnag/bugsnag-js/CONTRIBUTING.md

 ### Integration tests

-Configure a local NPM server (using verdaccio) by running `npm run local-npm:start` in a shell, and then log in to that server by running `npm run local-npm:login`.
+Configure a local NPM server (using verdaccio) by running `npm run local-npm:start` in a shell, or set `START_LOCAL_NPM=1` to have the integration tests automatically start one.

 Then package the library and run tests which require launching a real Electron app.